pycontribs/jira/docs/index.rst

 Discussion
 ----------

-We encourage all who wish to discuss the client to find the widest possible audience at http://answers.atlassian.com.
+We encourage all who wish to discuss the client to find the widest possible audience at http://answers.atlassian.com using the tag "python".

 API Documentation
 =================